gvwilson/thirdbit/src/fiction/iffy/index.md

 to form an answer she couldn't possibly have known.
 "Hooks up to a centrifuge for filterin' blood or somethin' like that."

 "'Zat so?"
-First caught the part when Iffy threw it back to dem and passed it to Second, who studied it for a moment, shrugged as if to say,
+First caught the part when Iffy threw it back to der and passed it to Second, who studied it for a moment, shrugged as if to say,